 A surprising decision, but one that puts the emphasis on the dynamic factors in the position.
-With this move Black intends to keep the dangerous d3-pawn even at the expense of his structure – now he has 6 (!!) isolated and/or doubled pawns, his whole structure is an irreparable mess, but the pawn on d3 coupled with the active pieces more than compensate for it.
+With this move, Black intends to keep the dangerous d3-pawn even at the expense of his structure.
+Now he has 6 (!!) isolated and/or doubled pawns.
+And, his whole structure is an irreparable mess.
+But, the pawn on d3 coupled with the active pieces more than compensates for it.

 Bear in mind that Dubov was still in his preparation here!

 16 a3 Be6 17 Rc1 Rc8 18 Rc3 Ne5

 After both sides finished development Black continues going forward.
 He defends the pawn on d3 and challenges the rook on c3.

 Covering the d-file and hoping to round up the pawn on d3.

 19…Rc3 20 bc Qc7

 It was clear that Black has the initiative and Nakamura soon found it sensible to steer the game towards a draw.

 Tarrasch Defence – Here is the full game: